Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 Is either an :ref:`CIS-5-AccountAddress` or a :ref:`CIS-5-ContractAddress`.

-It is serialized as: First byte indicates whether it is an account address or a contract address.
+It is serialized as: The first byte indicates whether it is an account address or a contract address.
 In case the first byte is 0 then an :ref:`CIS-5-AccountAddress` (``address``) follows.
 In case the first byte is 1 then a :ref:`CIS-5-ContractAddress` (``address``) follows::